Packed full of well-loved characters, the Ladybird Readers series is a great way to help new readers develop their English-language skills.

 • Where have you seen them before?

-2. Real life object games: hunt around the house for some objects to related to the boook.
+Hunt around the house for some objects related to the book.

-• Pre-reading: try a show-and-tell to bring the book to life.
+- Pre-reading: try a show-and-tell to bring the book to life.
 If you are reading The Three Bears you could have some porridge, three bowls and three spoons.
-Ask your reader to guess the story
+Then ask your reader to guess the story.

-2. The wall race: put pictures or characters from the book around the room at home or in the classroom.
+Put pictures or characters from the book around the room at home, or in the classroom.